Elijbet/Refresh_Rails_Skills_Practice/README.md

 ## Acknowledgments

-I used [Rails Girls App Tutorial] (https://guides.railsgirls.com/app) to get started on the project and took it further.
+I used [Rails Girls App Tutorial](https://guides.railsgirls.com/app) to get started on the project and took it further.

+## Installation
+- clone the repo and navigate to the project directory
+- `rails s` to run locally
+- Open http://localhost:3000 to view it in the browser

 ## Authors